Sachin-Bhat/langchain-nmret/README.md

 ## License

-[Specify your license here, e.g., MIT License] - Currently uses the MIT License as per the `LICENSE` file.
+Uses the Apache 2.0 License as per the `LICENSE` file.